plops/cl-cpp-generator2/example/154_stm32/article.md

 - input offset +/- 3mV
 - bandwidth 13MHz
-- slew rate 6.5 or 45 V/us
+- slew rate 6.5 or 45 V/us (high speed uses more power and is typically used to amplify dac)
 - gain -63, -31, .., -1, 1, 2, ..
-64 (use external resistors or capacitors for other values or filters)
+64 (use external resistors or capacitors for other values or filters, e.g. as anti-alias filter)
 - gain error 2%
 - open loop gain 95dB (56000x)
 - wakup time 3us

-- VINP3 can be internally connected to the dac outputs
+- VINP3 can be internally connected to the dac outputs (use dac 3 or 4)
 - output can be routed to external pin or to ADC channel

+- offset calibration is documented in reference manual

+- inverted configuration with offset works with few external components

+- can i use the dac at 15MHz to mix the signal down into the bandwidth of the ADC? i guess not because it is not performing a multiplication.